Frozen Cursor and Mouse Lag on macOS Tahoe?

 First: Which Freeze Do You Have?

-Step 1: Update Your Apps and macOS (the Real Number One Fix)
+Update Your Apps and macOS First

 This is the highest-impact fix by a mile, and almost every guide skips it.
 Updating both your apps and the system closes the shadow bug at its source.